-Commodities 2022 2021 2020
+Commodities 2023 2022 2021

-Almonds 33% 33% 31%
+Almonds 32% 33% 33%

-Agribusiness 18% 17% 19%
+Agribusiness 19% 18% 17%

+Pistachios 10% 9% 8%

-Tree fruit 9% 10% 10%
+Tree fruit 7% 9% 10%

-Pistachios 9% 8% 7%

-Raisins 6% 7% 7%
+Raisins 6% 6% 7%

 Wine & table grapes 6% 6% 6%

-Dairy 5% 5% 5%
+Dairy 3% 5% 5%

-Vegetables & melons 3% 4% 5%
+Vegetables & melons 3% 3% 4%

-Rural infrastructure 1% 0% 0%
+Rural infrastructure 2% 1% 0%

-Other 10% 10% 10%
+Other 12% 10% 10%

 Total 100% 100% 100%

 Overall, we maintain a well-diversified loan portfolio.
 Repayment ability of our borrowers is closely related to their debt leverage and to the production and profitability of the commodities they produce.
 If a loan fails to perform, restructuring and/or other servicing alternatives are influenced by the underlying value of the collateral which is impacted by industry economics.
 Our future performance may be negatively impacted by adverse agricultural conditions.
 The degree of the adverse impact would be correlated to the commodities impacted and the magnitude and duration of the adverse agricultural conditions to our borrowers.
 Our risk in commodity concentrations is reduced by the fact that many of our borrowers are diversified into multiple commodities.

-Almonds comprise 33% of our loan portfolio.
-While almond growers enjoyed strong pricing for many years, recent record crop sizes combined with reduced exports mainly attributed to supply chain challenges and increased shipping costs have negatively impacted commodity prices.
-At the current prices, which are well below long-term averages, the majority of operations are operating at below break-even levels, particularly those that operate in areas with elevated water costs and/or have high debt service requirements.
-It is anticipated that prices will remain sluggish in the short term as the industry works through elevated inventory levels.
+After years of prosperity, almonds, which are the predominant commodity financed by the Association, have seen prices drop to below long-term averages driven by recent record crop sizes combined with reduced exports mainly attributed to unfavorable trade tariffs and challenges exporting product overseas due to shipping disruptions at the ports.
+At current prices, the majority of operations are operating at below breakeven levels, particularly those that operate in areas with elevated water costs and/or have high debt service requirements.
+While the 2023 crop price is expected to remain depressed, there is optimism that prices will begin to rebound as the current year crop is estimated to be well below recent levels, with an anticipation that production will continue to decline as growers make long-term cropping choices as they align the size and scope of their operations with available water resources.
 Management continues to closely monitor the economics of the industry, and work with borrowers who are experiencing operational challenges.

-Agribusiness represents 18% of our loan portfolio, which is a 1% decrease from the prior year.
+Agribusiness represents 19% of our loan portfolio, which is a 1% increase from the prior year.
 The segment is highly diversified between different industries.
 Generally, the agribusinesses that are doing well are those that have formed alliances directly with the food or fiber retailers and/or wholesalers.
 They are able to provide flexible customized packages of product or bulk commodities when and where the buyer needs them.
 Additionally, costs are more controlled due to the economies of scale achieved through increased throughput.

-Tree fruit represents 9% of our total portfolio, which is a 1% decrease from prior year.
-The tree fruit industry can be volatile from year-to-year, with returns to growers showing continued improvement in 2022 coming off of a solid year in 2021.
+Tree fruit represents 7% of our total portfolio, which is a 2% decrease from prior year.
+The tree fruit industry can be volatile from year-to-year, with returns to growers showing continued improvement over the past three seasons.
 Product demand attributed to government support programs and a shift in consumer purchasing have resulted in stronger prices with most of our tree fruit growers reporting preliminary earnings that indicate strong results.

-In addition to commodity diversification noted in the previous table, further diversification is also achieved from loans to rural residents and part-time farmers who typically derive most of their earnings from non- agricultural sources.
+In addition to commodity diversification noted in the previous table, further diversification is also achieved from loans to rural residents and part-time farmers who typically derive most of their earnings from non-agricultural sources.
 These borrowers are less subject to agricultural cycles and would likely be more affected by weaknesses in the general economy.

 Our portfolio is also diversified through loan size.
-The table below details loan principal by dollar size as of December
+The table below details loan principal by dollar size as of December 31.